A retiring Castro to bring younger face to Cuba's communists

 LeoGrande said the discontent running through Cuban society is about the basics of daily life, not political freedom and certainly not the rights of performance artists to wear the Cuban flag.

-He says a bigger threat comes from the gaping inequality visible for the first time with the advent of special stores selling merchandise in dollars to the lucky few receiving hard currency from relatives abroad or who work in what, prior to the pandemic, had been a booming foreign tourism industry.
+He says a bigger threat comes from the gaping inequality which became visible in recent years with the advent of special stores selling merchandise in dollars to the lucky few receiving hard currency from relatives abroad or who work in what, prior to the pandemic, had been a booming foreign tourism industry.

 “Back in 1990s, there was a sense that we’re all in this together.
 There was no ostentation consumption,” said LeoGrande.
 “Today, the inequality is not only worse but it’s also more manifest.”